 When his workers all mysteriously died of a disease, a local advised Kellie to build a Hindu temple for them.
 Kellie himself then passed away while on a trip to Europe to collect some furnishings for the house.
 His wife decided to leave Malaysia and return home and so, the grand home was never finished.

 Kellie’s castle is off the beaten track and is seldom busy so it makes for some pretty great photo opportunities.
 Locals will tell you that Kellie’s castle is haunted by the family it was built for and indeed there have been some reported sightings of Kellie pacing around the second floor at night.

-What I would advise is to take a grab car.
-This costs approximately 25 ringgit to Kellie’s castle and you can negotiate with the driver to agree a certain price for him to wait for you and take you back to Ipoh.
+The best thing to do is to take a GRAB taxi.
+It costs approximately 25 ringgit ($3.40) to get to Kellie’s castle and you can negotiate with the driver to agree on a certain price for him to wait for you and take you back to Ipoh.

-Browse the Stalls at the Ipoh Night Market
+Browse the Stalls at an Ipoh night market

 Meet Malaysian Locals Through Couchsurfing

 It is always fun to meet locals when you travel and Malaysia is no different.
 One of the best things to do in Ipoh is to meet the local couchsurfing community.